sunnysideup/silverstripe-webpack_requirements_backend/docs/en/INDEX.md

  </html>
  ```

-The `customScripts` and `customCSS` calls work as normal.
-On the other hand, any css files included are copied to a special directory (for inclusion in a `webpack`) instead of being included in the HTML output.

 _*DO NOT CHANGE THE FILES IN THESE COLLATED REQUIREMENTS FOLDERS AS THEY WILL BE OVERWRITTEN BY NEW VERSIONS FROM THE MODULES / REGULAR THEME FOLDERS*_